-Miss Penn is an inductee of Alpha Psi Omega National Theatre Honor Society and a member of the Dramatist Guild of America.
-She also bears a Master of Arts in Theatre from Louisiana Tech University with a double concentration in acting and playwriting.
-While at Tech, she was honored with: the 2015 Lula Mae Sciro Award of the Year for Theatre Excellence, the 2015 Arthur W. Stone Playwright of the Year Award, and also won first place in the graduate level research symposium qualifying her to compete at the state level.
-The winning presentation unveils how William Shakespeare uses metre to define relationships between characters as well as portray a character’s nature.
+Prior to attending Columbia University, she earned a Master of Arts in Theatre with a double concentration in acting and playwriting at Louisiana Tech University.
+She was honored with: the 2015 Lula Mae Sciro Award for Theatre Excellence, the 2015 Arthur W. Stone Playwright Award, and also won first place in the graduate level research symposium for her presentation on Shakespeare’s use of metre to define relationships between characters as well as portray a character’s nature.
+Her undergraduate degree was completed at Austin College with a BA in English.

 Lastly, Ayvaunn is the author of Ephemeral Moments: a book of poetry and short stories exploring issues such as domestic abuse, struggles of faith, and contemporary love.